Stevontavius/TntGrass/README.md

 ## Version
 1.0

-I will not make any updates to this plugin
+I will not make any updates to this plugin apart from migrating it to 1.19 when it releases.

 ## Description
 Native Version is 1.18.